Nitin1604/Python-100DaysOfCode/README.md

 The reason for creating a file for Day 49 on replit is that i am not able to see the output in the console of the python interpreter even i have inserted the file name correctly in the IDE ==> Visual Studio Code
 ___________________________________________________________________________
-By clicking on this replit link (https://replit.com/@Nitin645Sokhal/Day49FileIo#main.py) i can redirect to that replit link with file named as File IO
+By clicking on this replit link (https://replit.com/@Nitin645Sokhal/Day49FileIo#main.py) i will redirect to that replit link with file named as File IO
 ___________________________________________________________________________
 Day 50 which is read(), readlines() and other methods | Python Tutorial - Day #50 on YouTube
 ___________________________________________________________________________